ckb-js/lumos-doc/docs/guides/buildTransactions.md

 :::note

 The SUDT script needs to be deployed to DEV chain before operating on SUDT tokens.
 For more information about deploying the SUDT script, see [Write a SUDT script by Capsule](https://docs.nervos.org/docs/labs/sudtbycapsule).
-You can also refer to the [Deploy the NFT Script on DEV Chain](../guides/integratenft#deploy-the-nft-script-on-dev-chain) example for details about deploying a script on DEV chain.
+You can also refer to the <Link to={useBaseUrl('/docs/guides/integratenft#deploy-the-nft-script-on-dev-chain')}>Deploy the NFT Script on DEV Chain</Link> example for details about deploying a script on DEV chain.

 :::